WallarooLabs/wally/book/running-wallaroo/wallaroo-command-line-options.md

-    initializing process (that status is meaningless after init is done)] --resilience-dir/-r [Sets directory to write resilience files to, e.g. -r /tmp/data (no trailing slash)] --log-rotation [Enables log rotation.
-Default: off] --event-log-file-size/-l [Optionally set a file size for triggering event log file rotation.
+    initializing process (that status is meaningless after init is done)] --resilience-dir/-r [Sets directory to write resilience files to, e.g. -r /tmp/data (no trailing slash)] --run-with-resilience [Enables resilience.
+Required (and only works) if the Wallaroo binary was built in resilience mode.]
+  --log-rotation [Enables log rotation.
+Default: off] --event-log-file-size/-l [Optionally set a file size for triggering
+    event log file rotation.
 If no file size is set, log rotation is only